-- 4.1.1 These design guidelines will cease to apply on the date nominated on the applicable Plan of Subdivision, at which time the appropriate local government statutory document will take precedent.
-You should refer to your Contract of Sale for the applicable Plan of Subdivision affecting your lot. - 4.2 Construction Timeframe (buildings & landscape) - 4.2.1 Construction of your home must be completed within 12 months of settlement. - 4.2.2 Landscaping, driveways and any mandatory fencing must be completed within 6 months of the issue of a Certificate of Occupancy for the dwelling.
+4.1.1 These design guidelines will cease to apply on the date nominated on the applicable Plan of Subdivision, at which time the appropriate local government statutory document will take precedent.
+You should refer to your Contract of Sale for the applicable Plan of Subdivision affecting your lot.

+4.2 Construction Timeframe (landscape)

+4.2.1 Landscaping, driveways and any mandatory fencing must be completed within 6 months of the issue of a Certificate of Occupancy for the dwelling.